-ECC1000 Direct Current (DC) 6 Quarter Credit Hours
+ECC1000 Direct Current (DC)

 This course introduces students to the field of electronics and the principles and practices of fundamental Direct Current (DC) theory.
 Concepts related to Ohm's law, resistance, series circuits, parallel circuits and series-parallel circuits for resistors are presented.
 Students will also learn techniques for studying and test-taking.
 Prerequisite: None.
-Lecture hours: 6o.
-Lab hours: o.
+Lecture hours: 60.
+Lab hours: 0.